qd-qd/sdk-tutorials/onboarding/chapter-1/1-introduction-to-blockchain.md

 ## Next up

 You have started by looking at the basics of how blockchain works.
-In the [next section](LINK IS MISSING), you will look at the place of blockchain in the future of the internet, and have an introduction to Cosmos.
+In the [next section](LINK IS MISSING), you will look at the role of blockchain in the future of the internet, and have an introduction to Cosmos.